jxieeducation/jxieeducation.github.io/_posts/2016-06-13-Document-Similarity-With-Word-Movers-Distance.md

 * Obama speaks media Illinois
 * president greets press Chicago

 My sparse vectors for the 2 sentences have no common words and will have a cosine distance of 1.
 This is a terrible distance score because the 2 sentences have very similar meanings.
-Word Moving Distance solves this problem by taking account of the words' similarities in word embedding space.
+Word Mover's Distance solves this problem by taking account of the words' similarities in word embedding space.

 ![WMD](https://vene.ro/images/wmd-obama.png)